zakmayfield/pg-express-tutorial/docs.md

 &nbsp;

 3. Go to `Settings` and `Reveal Config Vars`
-   1. DATABASE_URL has been prepopulated with the postgres db connection string
+   1. DATABASE_URL has been prepopulated with the production postgres db connection string
    2. Add `DB_ENV` : `production` as a config var
    3. Optional: I need to add a `PGSSLMODE=no-verify` env var for the ssl cert